CTemplar/webclient/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 ### Subject of the issue

 Describe your issue here.

 ### Your environment
-Indicate all the details you known about your environment.

 Include, at least, your web browser version and the operative system.

 ### Steps to reproduce

 Tell us how to reproduce this issue, step by step.
 You can include media content like images or videos.

 ### Expected behaviour

 Tell us what should happen.

 ### Actual behaviour

 Tell us what happens instead.